Quarkyonic Quark-Meson Coupling Model for Nuclear and Neutron Matter: Quarkyonic quark-meson coupling model

 Now, we have four parameters, $g_\sigma$, $g_\omega$, $g_\rho$ and $g_2$.
 The coupling constants, $g_\sigma$ and $g_\omega$, are determined so as to fit the binding energy, $\epsilon_b(\rho_0) = -16$ MeV, at the nuclear saturation density in equilibrium, symmetric nuclear matter.
 We fit the $\rho$-nucleon coupling constant so as to reproduce the bulk symmetry energy of symmetric nuclear matter, $E_{sym}(\rho_0) = 32.0$ MeV.
 Finally, the nonlinear coupling constant, $g_2$, is used to fit the nuclear incompressibility, $K_0 = 240$ MeV.

 The coupling constants and the properties of nucleons and nuclear matter in the case 2 are, respectively, listed in Tables~\ref{tab:QMCcc} and \ref{tab:properties}.
 At $\rho_0$, the root-mean-square charge radius of proton, $r_p^\ast$, increases by about $5 \%$ compared with the radius in vacuum, $r_p$.
-This swelling is consistent with the experiments (see Ref.~\cite{LU1998217}).
+This swelling is consistent with the experimental data (see Ref.~\cite{LU1998217}).
 We also calculate the slope and the curvature parameters of nuclear symmetry energy, $L$ and $K_{sym}$, which are related to astrophysical multi-messenger observations of neutron stars~\cite{Miyatsu_2022, MIYATSU2023138013}.

 The binding energy per nucleon and pressure are showed in Fig.~\ref{fig:Eb-Press}.
+Together with the results of the QMC model, those of the QQMC model (see Sec.~\ref{subsec:qqmc}) are illustrated in the figure as well.
 Fig.~\ref{fig:sigma-fields} illustrates the mean-field value for the $\sigma$ meson in SNM.
 The increase of the scalar field becomes slower at high density, compared with that at low density, which generates the nuclear saturation with a moderate value of incompressibility, $K_0$~\cite{GUICHON1988235}.
 In Fig.~\ref{fig:Quark-Nucleon-mass}, we present the density dependence of the effective quark mass or that of the effective nucleon mass in SNM.
 Fig.~\ref{fig:Gsigma} depicts the scalar polarizability, $G_{\sigma }$.
-In matter, the quark mass is lighter, i.e. {\em more relativistic}, than the mass in vacuum.
-Therefore, the lower component in the quark wavefunction is enhanced, and thus the quark scalar density in a nucleon in matter is more reduced, i.e. $G_{\sigma}(0) > G_{\sigma}(\bar{\sigma})$, which softens the incomplessibility, $K_0$.
+In matter, the quark mass is lighter, i.e. {\it more relativistic}, than the mass in vacuum.
+Therefore, the lower component in the quark wavefunction is enhanced, and the quark scalar density in a nucleon in matter is more reduced, i.e. $G_{\sigma}(0) > G_{\sigma}(\bar{\sigma})$, which softens the incomplessibility, $K_0$.